mozilla-mobile/firefox-ios/BUILDING.md

 * `Extensions/ViewLater/Info.plist`
 * `Extensions/ViewLater/Fennec.entitlements`

-If you submit a patch, be sure to exclude these files.
+If you submit a patch, be sure to exclude these files because they are only relevant for your personal build.

-Now when you run the app for the first time on your device, Xcode will tell you that it does not have a provisioning profile for the four application components.
-Select *Fix This* to let Xcode resolve this.
-You may have to go through this process a couple of times, it is buggy.
+Now when you run the app for the first time on your device, Xcode will tell you that it does not have a provisioning profile for the four application components and it will specifically mention a bundle identifier that contains your unique reverse domain.

+For each component it complains about, select *Fix This* to let Xcode resolve this.
+You may have to go through this process a couple of times.
+It is buggy.
 But then the app should properly build and run.

-> If Xcode fails to run the app with a vague `Security` error, open Settings -> Profiles on your iOS Device and Trust your personal developer profile.
+> If after building, Xcode fails to run the app with a vague `Security` error, open Settings -> Profiles on your iOS Device and Trust your personal developer profile.
 This may only happen on iOS 9.

 Run on a Device
 ---------------